How much should I charge for my cakes?

 What should I include in my cake pricing?

 Everything – yes, everything that you use for your cake and more.
-Here’s just a simple guide.
+Here’s just a simple guide to cake pricing.

 Please note these prices are just estimates used for the purpose of an example they are not actual calculations.